AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57643-products-with-custom-options-are-incorrectly-added.md

 <u>Expected results</u>:

-A product can be added to the shopping cart with different custom options for the same SKU.
+A product can be added to the shopping cart using different custom options for the same SKU simultaneously.

 <u>Actual results</u>:

-Cannot add a product to the shopping cart with different custom options for the same SKU at once.
+Unable to add a product to the shopping cart using different custom options for the same SKU simultaneously.

 ## Apply the patch